ECE-Campus-Cluster/SoLib/README.md

 # SoLib
 SoLib is a social learning application for Moodle developed by 5 students from ECE Paris as a "PPE" (Multidisciplinary Project in Team).

+* More details for each part of the application can be found in their related README files.

 ## moodle-mod_solib
 The plugin Moodle requires to run SoLib.